rebcabin/masr/specs.md

-# 8. QUALIFIED KEYWORDS ARE FUNCTIONS & SPEC-NAMES
+# 9. QUALIFIED KEYWORDS ARE FUNCTIONS

-`::term` is both a qualified keyword _and_ a tag-fetching function.
+`::term` is both a FQKW _and_ a tag-fetching function.
 A tag-fetching function picks the value of the key `::term` from any hash-map.
 For example,

 `(::term {::term ::intent ...})`

 calls the function `::term` with argument
 `{::term ::intent ...}` and produces `::intent`.

-As a qualified keyword, `::term`, in addition to being a tag-fetching function, can name a Clojure spec registered to it via `s/def`.
+As a FQKW, `::term`, in addition to being a tag-fetching function, can name a Clojure spec registered to it via `s/def`.
 The following spec will check whether `::intent` is a `::term`: